0xsolarflare/seedphrases/README.md

 Have trouble remembering your seedphrase?
 Here are all the valid seedphrases that consist of the same word over and over e.g. ```"bus bus bus bus bus"``` 12 times.

 ### 12 Word Seed Phrases
-The word, the private key, and the public key.
 ```
 action
 agent